Open-Systems-Pharmacology/OSP-based-publications-and-content/README.md

-Publications of all kind based on OSP or PK-Sim/MoBi based as individual [issues/entries](https://github.com/Open-Systems-Pharmacology/OSP-based-publications/issues)
+Publications of all kinds based on OSP or PK-Sim/MoBi as individual [issues/entries](https://github.com/Open-Systems-Pharmacology/OSP-based-publications/issues)